WCSC-TV: Notable former on-air staff

-Ben Mankiewicz – later at TMZ and now at Turner Classic Movies and current co-host of The Young Turks.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WCSC-TV launched a second subchannel on January 8, 2010, that carries additional programming, branded as Live 5+.
 Until 2013, the schedule consisted of additional syndicated programming (some of which has moved to other stations) as well as select programming from the main channel aired on 5.2.
 On December 26, 2013, select programming from This TV was added the channel.
 As of 2016, syndicated programs are no longer seen on the schedule.
 WCSC-TV added Bounce TV to 5.3 upon its launch on September 26, 2011.

 Analog-to-digital conversion

 WCSC-TV shut down its analog signal, over VHF channel 5, at 6 a.m. on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 Reporter Bill Burr and chief meteorologist Bill Walsh conducted the switch inside the transmitter room during the station's morning newscast.
-The station's digital signal remained on its pre-transition UHF channel 47, using PSIP to display WCSC-TV's virtual channel as 5 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 47, using virtual channel 5.

 On June 1, 2018, as part of the repacking process, WCSC-TV moved its digital signal to channel 19.

-Out-of-market cable and CATV carriage

-Outside of the Charleston area, WCSC is carried on Horry Telephone Cooperative's cable system in the Northern Grand Strand and the rural portions of Horry County alongside WBTW.
-To the north, it is carried in southern Florence and Orangeburg counties.
-Although Orangeburg is part of the Columbia market, WCSC usually trounces WLTX and current sister station WIS in ratings, especially since the local sports teams are in the same region with Charleston, not Columbia, area schools.
-An attempt to drop this channel from Orangeburg in 1997 while WLTX was contemplating a full-time move to UPN led to protests that resulted in the station's restoration in 1999.
-Raycom has effectively assigned the Orangeburg area to WCSC rather than WIS.
-To the south, it is carried in most of the South Carolina side of the Savannah market including Beaufort, Bluffton, and Hilton Head Island.

-There is no out-of-market carriage on DirecTV or Dish Network for WCSC.
-Appling County, Georgia in the far western end of the Savannah market has this station listed as significantly viewed by the Federal Communications Commission (FCC).
-This also includes independent station WJXT in Jacksonville, Florida.
-It is the only county in Georgia listed by the FCC that picks up WCSC.

-CATV

-During the 1970s and 1980s, WCSC was once carried in the cities of Dillon, Marion, and Olanta in the Pee Dee region of South Carolina.
-In Georgia, it was once carried in the cities of Statesboro and Sylvania, Screven County.